CivicVision/civicvision.github.io/source/blog/en/2015-06-20-convex-polygon-offset.html.md

 <hr/>

-I've shown you how to offset convex polygons with the help of a custom interpolation function for d3's path generator.
+I've shown how to offset convex polygons with the help of a custom interpolation function for d3's path generator.
 I hope you enjoyed following along and could learn a thing or two.
-I also hope you can use this techniqe in you own projects.
+I also hope you can use this technique in you own projects.
 D3 has once again proved it's flexibility to enable custom visualization features.
-As you can see we at Civic Vision enjoy this flexibility thoroughly.
+As you can see, we at Civic Vision enjoy this flexibility thoroughly.

 <script src="//cdnjs.cloudflare.com/ajax/libs/d3/3.5.5/d3.js"></script>